Geography (For 2015–2016 academic year) Professors

 Major in Geography

 are required.
-First-year students and sophomores often are introduced to geography in GEOG 111, 121, 131
+Students are expected to complete the methods requirement by the end of their senior fall semester.
+Courses taken off-campus cannot be used to fulfill the methods requirement.
+First-year students and sophomores often are introduced to geography in GEOG 111, 121, 131,

 , which may be taken in any order.
 To qualify with a major in geography, students must have achieved a minimum GPA of 2.00 over all courses taken in the department.

 The minor consists of a minimum of five courses, at least three of which must be above the 100 level.
 Students pursuing a minor in geography may elect to concentrate their coursework in the human, nature-society, or physical subfields.

 Students in geography wishing to pursue honors must have a major GPA of 3.50 or better.
 Students pursuing honors who have a major GPA of 3.70 or better may be eligible for high honors.
 In such cases, the geography faculty will determine whether the completed honors project is of significant quality to warrant such an award.
 Eligible seniors who wish to pursue honors must follow the guidelines for honors in geography.
 The process requires securing faculty sponsorship and submitting proposals for honors research to the geography faculty.
 If approved for preliminary honors work, students will register for GEOG 490

 , a half-credit course in preparation for honors work, during the fall semester.
 If given final approval for honors work, students will register for GEOG 499, Honor Studies in Geography,